bunsanweb/hashnet/readme.md

 # Hashnet

-"hashnet" is decentralized universal event system for [anatta](https://github.com/anatta-project/anatta)
+"hashnet" is a decentralized universal event system for [anatta](https://github.com/anatta-project/anatta)

-This project is a proof of concept code for building growing networks with peers working on the hashnet architecture.
+This repo is a proof of concept for building growing networks with peers working on the hashnet architecture.

 ## Setup